mBlomsterberg/hanayama-repository-standard/README.md

 # Contribution guidelines
 Should your repository be open to an external or onboarding new members you can create guidelines to communicate how people should contribute to your project.
-[Example](https://github.com/github/docs/blob/main/CONTRIBUTING.md)
+[Example](https://github.com/github/docs/blob/main/CONTRIBUTING.md).

 # Code of Conduct

-This project has adopted the Awaze Vacation Rentals Ltd Code of Conduct.
+This project has adopted the Hanayama Co.
+Code of Conduct.
 For more information see the Code of Conduct FAQ or contact XXXX with any additional questions or comments.

 # License